amandastecz/ignite-template-tests-challenge./README.md

 ### GET `/api/v1/profile`

-- [] A rota recebe um token JWT pelo header da requisição e retorna as informações do usuário autenticado.
+- A rota recebe um token JWT pelo header da requisição e retorna as informações do usuário autenticado.
+- [X] should be able to list the user information
+- [X] should not to be able to list the user information when the user doesn't exists

 ### GET `/api/v1/statements/balance`